-- 1. Contact CIE for link for online IOP Advance Contract - 2.
-Complete the online IOP Advance Contract - 3.
+- 1. Contact the Study Abroad Center for the link for online IOP Advance Contract - 2.
+Complete the online IOP Advance Contract with all coursework you may take while abroad - 3.
 Once it is reviewed by Admissions, a message is sent to an Academic Counselor who will review the information online.